-Agricultural Properties qualifying for the rebate in terms of 12.2(k) may apply for an additional a disaster relief rebate of between 5 and 10% up to 10% limited to the amount budgeted annually by the municipality.
+Agricultural Properties a disaster relief rebate of between 5 and 10% limited to the amount budgeted annually by the municipality.

-The application must be lodged together with the abovementioned rebate application on the prescribed form and must include proof of substantial loss of income because of the disaster.
+The application must be lodged on the prescribed form and must include proof of substantial loss of income because of the disaster.
 Evidence can include, but is not limited to:

-- Audited Financial Statements or Management Accounts - Produce delivery statements - Letter from the Company's Banker stating the year-on-year loss of income
+- 1. Audited Financial Statements or Management Accounts - 2.
+Produce delivery statements

+Letter from the Company's Banker stating the year-on-year loss of income